biocore/qiime/doc/tutorials/filtering_contamination_otus.rst

 	*  PC.634: 110.0

-.. note:: If you apply this process to multiple runs, and then want to reassemble the final OTU tables into a single OTU table, you can use the ``merge_otu_tables.py`` command.
+If you apply this process to multiple runs, and then want to reassemble the final OTU tables into a single OTU table, you can use the ``merge_otu_tables.py`` command.